 Be aware, however, that carrying shelf stable milk will sometimes result in enhanced security at the hands of TSA.
-Because TSA cannot open the sealed milk boxes (because they’d spoil), some agents insist on subjecting you to an enhanced pat down.
-It’s no fun, but I have just accepted that this will happen some times.
+Because TSA cannot open the sealed milk boxes (because they’d spoil), some agents insist on subjecting you to an enhanced pat-down.
+It’s no fun, but I just accepted that this would happen some times.

 3) Powdered toddler formula

 As long as your toddler likes the taste, you can use it instead of milk while in transit.
 Bring a small amount of the powder with you on your air travels, and mix it up with water in the airport or on the plane.

 4) Buy milk in the airport

-Many families simply plan to avoid the TSA hassle by purchasing milk for their toddlers once they get through the sterile side of security.
-This is a little risky, as milk isn’t always available and you may not be able to find the type of milk your child drinks.
-However, if you know the airport you are departing from (or if you can wing it without milk if it turns out to be unavailable), this approach is certainly viable.
+Many families simply plan to avoid the TSA screening hassles by purchasing milk for their toddlers once they get through the checkpoints and on the sterile side of security.
+This is a little risky, as milk isn’t always available in every location in every airport.
+You may have to try multiple stores, and you may not be able to find the type of milk your child drinks – particularly if you have a younger toddler who drinks whole milk.

 5) On-board your flight